This blog may contain affiliate links. Read our disclosure policy for more info.

 There are many places that you can visit in Thailand where you won’t need any money to do so.
 The first thing that you absolutely have to pay a visit to are the Thailand Temples.
 Most of the temples are free to enter, but you have to pay attention to the rules.
 When entering, you have to stick to a certain dress code that you can’t violate, and some of them prohibit taking pictures, so make sure you get informed before going.
 Visiting Thailand without seeing these majestic ancient wonders wouldn’t provide the right experience.

 Another awesome thing to explore in the land of the smiles is the National Parks.
 Depending on your route and where you are staying, there are plenty of National Parks that you can explore for free.
-Some of them are Kaeng Krachan National Park which is the largest national park in Thailand, Khao Sam Roi Yot National Park with the beautiful Phraya Nakhon Cave, Erawan National Park with its seven levels of waterfalls, Tha Pom Khlong Song Nam with its emerald-coloured canals, and plenty more.
+Some of them are Kaeng Krachan National Park which is the largest national park in Thailand, Khao Sam Roi Yot National Park with the beautiful Phraya Nakhon Cave, Erawan National Park with its seven levels of waterfalls, Tha Pom Khlong Song Nam with its emerald-colored canals, and plenty more.

 Although most people visit Thailand for the crystal clear beaches, the tasty cuisine, and the extremely friendly locals, you can’t forget that Thailand is also the home of the most beautiful caves in the world.
 Some of the most stunning caves are Phi Hua To Cave, Viking Cave on Koh Phi Phi Ley that has ancient drawings of Viking ships, Tham Lum Khao Ngu (Snake Mountain Cave) which has the world’s tallest cave column, Monkey Cave (Wat Tham Suwan Khuha Cave Temple) if you want to interact with some monkeys, and more.